 The dashboard, agile boards, and reports that were generated when the project was created are deleted from the system.

-To learn more about deleting a project in YouTrack, see Remove a Project.
+To learn more about deleting a project in YouTrack, see Delete a Project.